-In order to make reliable, repeatable measurements, you need a light source that covers the full spectral window with high brightness and a flat, stable spectrum.
+To make reliable, repeatable measurements, you need a light source that covers the full spectral window with high brightness and a stable spectrum.
 White light lasers have a broadband spectrum covering visible, nIR, and SWIR wavelengths from less than 400 nm to beyond 2500 nm.
 Unlike LEDs, white light lasers have no wavelength “gaps”.
 Because the spectrum is relatively flat compared to lamps, the signal-to-noise ratio and heat control are easily managed.

 In addition, several 3D measurement techniques can be implemented, including:

 - Chromatic Confocal Profiling